hmZa-Sfyn/Quacko/docs/README.md

 ### class

-Magpie has limited support for the oop concept, below is a list of features:
+Quacko has limited support for the oop concept, below is a list of features:

 * inheritance and polymorphism
 * operator overloading